 It is far more productive to ask yourself how you want to feel in that new position, or what emotional experience you want to achieve (respected, valued, appreciated, acknowledged).
 When we focus on the feeling, the opportunities will be more abundant and fulfilling.

-#1 When we’re in the shadow of inertia, when it seems impossible to move a millimeter, it’s remember that you have been stuck before and that, at some point, you became unstuck.
+#1 When you're in the shadow of inertia, when it seems impossible to move a millimeter, you must remember that you have been stuck before and that, at some point, you became unstuck.
 It is very rare to find someone, (least of all someone reading this article) who has remained stuck indefinitely.